nhaouari/obsidian-textgenerator-plugin/README.md

 [![Writing a small blog Article using AI in less than 5 minutes ](https://img.youtube.com/vi/Z9Z25lBL1Kw/0.jpg?)](https://www.youtube.com/watch?v=Z9Z25lBL1Kw)

-To use Text generator: you need to create an account at OpenAI to get an API Key and configure the plugin's setting to use API Key.
+# To use Text generator: you need to create an account at OpenAI to **01 Get an API Key** and **02 Configure the plugin**'s setting to use API Key.

-# Get Open AI API Key
+# 01 Create an account at OpenAI

 To generate Open AI API Key.
 Follow  the following steps: